paluchnuggets/ImageCaptioning/README.md

-# Advanced Computer Vision & Deep Learning
+# Udacity Computer Vision Nanodegree Part 2: Advanced Computer Vision & Deep Learning

-This repository has been created for documenting my progress during the second project of Udacity Computer Vision Nanodegree: Image Captioning.<br>
+This repository will cover 7 topics:
+- Advanced CNN Architectures
+- YOLO
+- RNN's
+- Long Short-Term Memory Networks (LSTMs)
+- Hyperparameters tuning
+- Attention Mechanisms
+- Image Captioning

 Final Project will be to implement an effective RNN decoder for a CNN encoder to predict captions for a given image.
+It can be found in this repository (link to be provided).